neomjs/websocket/README.md

-# Websocket based table including paging based on a RPC layer
+# WebSocket driven table based on an RPC layer

 FE & BE code (in progress)

+including paging

 Based on https://github.com/neomjs/neo